To enjoy the full Mail & Guardian online experience: please upgrade your browser

 On December 14, a Ugandan-led multinational force, including Congolese and South Sudanese soldiers, launched an offensive aiming to capture the rebels’ reclusive leader Joseph Kony.

 Instead, the operation splintered the rebels into smaller groups that are now attacking villages, slaughtering civilians, raping women and kidnapping children for use as sex slaves and child soldiers.
-The UN death toll may be conservative.

 New York-based Human Rights Watch says three days of raids alone, starting on Christmas Day, killed at least 600 people.
 Most were beaten to death with clubs or hacked with machetes.